Creative Problem Solving in Groups Using PRISM

 While many see that creativity as predominately an individual affair, it is important to consider this personal power within the context of groups.
 Group members provide energy, diversity of experience and a variety of viewpoints.
 However, though a collection of diverse experience and perspectives can be beneficial to the generation of ideas, failure to effectively manage the creative problem solving process can lead to headaches.
 Hence, it is vital that the group’s assets are capitalised while their liabilities are minimised by introducing a balance of creative and critical thinking towards achieving the goals.

-As a result of attending this programme, participants should be able to:
+At the end of this 1-day programme, participants should be able to:

 Step 1: Problem Identification